-Sabian Symbols: Indians rowing a canoe and dancing
+Sabian Symbols: Indians rowing a canoe and dancing a war dance

 This universal idea is best expressed through planets in